duongnamphuong/log4netDemo/readme.md

 GO
 ```
 (Of course, filegroup is supported since SQL Server 2017)
 * When writing logs, you will use one of those two tables.
 Use [Log4NetLog] if your SQL Server is not 2017 or later version.
-Use **LogOldp** if you have SQL Server 2017 and want a better capability for high speed of log insertion.
+Use **LogOltp** if you have SQL Server 2017 and want a better capability for high speed of log insertion.
 The name of the used table is written in log4net.config.
 You can find it and change as you like.
 * Demo logging in *Program.cs*:
 ```csharp
 using System;